-App Store Optimization (ASO) is the process of optimizing an app or game on the app stores to increase its visibility in Search, Top Charts Rankings and Featured and conversion rate to install in order to boost app downloads and make more money.
+App Store Optimization (ASO) is the process of optimizing an app or game to increase its visibility in Search, Top Charts Rankings and Featured and conversion rate to install in order to boost downloads and make more money.
 Easy!

-This is why it is crucial to optimize your app or game for App Store Search, and the first step is, with no doubt, to focus on the keywords.
+This is why it is crucial to optimize your app or game for Search, and the first step is, with no doubt, to focus on the keywords.

 Do a keyword research prior to the launch of your app and submitting it to the stores.
-Keeping in mind your keywords will become handy when introducing (or optimizing) your app’s textual On-Metadata: URL, app name / title, subtitle (new in iOS 11), developer name, keywords field (App Store), short description (Google Play Store), description (both stores).
+Keeping in mind your keywords will become handy when introducing (or optimizing) your app’s textual On-Metadata: URL, App Name / Title, Subtitle (new in iOS 11), developer name, keywords field (App Store), short description (Google Play), description (both stores).

-Next we will cover the process of research and selection for your app:
+Next we will cover the process of research and selection:

 Invest time in a good keyword research